+Student:

+Dissertation Chair:

+Date:

-Student: Dissertation Chair: Date: The completed che cklist and all supporting materials must be uploaded to your online portfolio.
+The completed che ompleted checklist and all supporting materials must be uploaded to your online portfolio.

 Completed?
-Y or N Requirements Student's permanent advisor has been chosen by student; student has notified temporary advisory of the choice; permanent advisor has agreed to serve [deadline: September of 2nd year).
-Student's GPR at TAMU is above requirement. [supporting documentation is in student's portfolio].
-A paper or poster has been presented at a regional, state or national psychological conference. [copy of paper, poster, and/or conference program is in student's portfolio] Manuscript has been submitted to a journal with student as first author or as a co-author. [copy of editorial correspondence is in student's portfolio].
+Y or N Requirements

+notified temporary advisory of the choice; permanent advisor has agreed to

+national psychological conference. [copy of paper, poster, and/or

+first author or co-author. [copy of editorial correspondence is in student's

 Master's and/or PhD Degree plan has been filed with the Grad School.

-Preliminary examinations have been passed and report filed with the Grad School.
-[Copy of filed report in student's portfolio].
-Dissertation has been proposed and filed with the Grad School. [copy of filed report in student's portfolio].
-If no, expected date: Dissertation Chair Si gnature:
+If no, expected date:

+Dissertation Chair Si